Policy 6-201: Graduate Studies and Degrees, Master of Arts and Master of Sciences

 - Alternatives to the thesis are permitted by some departments.
 These alternatives may consist of course work only or involve an independent project.
 In either case, a final exam that covers breadth and integration of material in the field is required.
 The examination may be written, oral, or both, and conducted by the supervisory committee or the department.
 For project-oriented master's degrees a public oral defense of the project serve as final examination.
 At its discretion, the supervisory committee may elect to excuse the public from the defense in order to pursue additional questions related to the student's project and field of study.
 The supervisory committee of the student completing a nonthesis master's degree must sign and submit the Report of the Final Examination for the Master's Degree form to the Graduate Records Office.
 This form is due by the last day of the semester in which the student expects to graduate.
 Students may elect to publish and archive their independent projects in the University of Utah Digital Library.

 - Candidates for the Master of Arts degree must demonstrate language competence in a least one foreign language at the level of "standard proficiency."
-Each candidate's major department will determine the foreign language in which he/she is required to demonstrate competence.
+Each candidate's major department will determine the foreign language in which the candidate is required to demonstrate competence.
 However, departments may establish additional language requirements for the Master of Arts degree.
 There is no university-wide language requirement for the Master of Science degree, but departments may establish a language requirement for the Master of Science degree.

 - Thesis Regulations